Rafu7s/UwS_2024/README.md

 2. open: http://127.0.0.1:5000
 3. enjoy :)

-   *active api key required to receive events
+   *active api key required to receive events via API, but they can be taken from file 'events.json' as well.
  <br>

 ### Done